Regulatory sensitive information

 Content and attachments of internal (inbound and outbound) email between protected users Access

-Content and attachments of inbound email Access and exposure
+Content and attachments of external email Exposure

 Internal and external sharing of cloud drive files Access and exposure